-Some types of games are great for indoor playtime.
+Some types of games are great for indoor playtime while others require outdoor space.
 Many are wonderful activities for kids and dogs to share.
 You can also use these games to help teach your dog how to play.
-Note: It's helpful for your dog to know some basic commands before playing these games.
+Of course, it will be helpful for your dog to know some basic commands before playing these games.

 01 of 06

 03 of 06

 04 of 06

-Find the Treat
+Find the Treat (or Toy)

 First, have your dog stay out of sight (or put her in another room or a crate).
 Then, hide her favorite treats in various places around the room.
 Bring your dog back in and tell her to "go find!"
-If help is needed, you can lead her around with a leash or point to areas for her to explore.Continue to 5 of 5 below.
+If help is needed, you can lead her around with a leash or point to areas for her to explore.Continue to 5 of 6 below.

 05 of 06